boon-code/bluepass/README.md

 to a paired device via Bluetooth RFCOMM.

 This is free and open source software, see LICENSE.
-Note: Also all images are owned by the author
+All imags in this repository are created by the author and may be used as public domain.